-Gary Ruskin is co-founder and co-director of U.S. Right to Know, a nonprofit public interest, consumer and public health research group working for transparency and accountability in our nation’s food system.
+Gary Ruskin is co-founder and co-director of U.S. Right to Know, a nonprofit investigative research group focused on the food industry.
 Gary first started working on food issues in 1998.
 In 2000, he helped to build the first national coalition against the marketing and sale of soda and junk food in schools.
 In 2003, he organized a Childhood Obesity Prevention Agenda for states and schools, endorsed by organizations across the political spectrum.
 In 2004, he organized a global effort to ban the marketing of junk food to children.
 For fourteen years, he directed the Congressional Accountability Project, which opposed corruption in the U.S. Congress.
 For nine years, he was executive director and co-founder (with Ralph Nader) of Commercial Alert, which opposed the commercialization of every nook and cranny of our lives and culture.
 In 2012, Gary was campaign manager for California Right to Know (Proposition 37), a statewide ballot initiative for labeling of genetically engineered food in California.
 He was also director of the Center for Corporate Policy.
 Over the years, Gary has tangled with many corporate lobbyists, including the infamous Jack Abramoff.
 He has often been quoted in major newspapers across the country and has appeared scores of times on national TV news programs.
 His articles have been published in the Washington Post, Los Angeles Times, The Nation, The Progressive, Mothering, Multinational Monitor, the Journal of Public Health Policy, Journal of Epidemiology and Community Health, Critical Public Health, Environmental Health News and many others.
 He received his undergraduate degree in religion from Carleton College, and a master’s degree in public policy from Harvard University’s John F. Kennedy School of Government.
 He is also the father of a 12 year-old daughter and 1 year-old son.

 Read Gary Ruskin’s recent work: